Distributed Event-Triggered Distance-Based Formation Control for Multi-Agent Systems: Experiments

-We conducted a variety of simulations to demonstrate the capabilities of the proposed controller.
-We performed experiments using both the Robotarium simulator and testbed \cite{Wilson2020_robotarium}, shown in Figure~\ref{fig:robotarium}, as well as a custom-built simulator designed to handle larger numbers of agents.
-The Robotarium is a remotely accessible swarm robotics platform equipped with several custom-built differential-drive robots known as GRITSBot X \cite{Pickem2015} and eight Vicon motion-capture cameras.
+We conducted a variety of experiments and simulations to evaluate the proposed controller.
+We performed experiments using both the Robotarium simulator and testbed \cite{Wilson2020_robotarium}, as well as a custom-built simulator for larger numbers of agents.

-In the first part, we present simulations and experiments using different Laplacian matrices to evaluate the controller’s performance under varying levels of agent connectivity.
-Next, we examine the impact of different design parameters, specifically the velocity gain $\alpha$ and the parameter $A_{i,d}$ in \eqref{event_distr}, on the overall system behavior.
+In the first part, we present experiments for various agents' connectivity.
+Next, we examine the impact of different design parameters.
 Each experiment involves a team of six robots ($N = 6$), initially arranged in a circular configuration with a radius of 0.9 meters in $\Re^2$, evenly spaced along the circumference, as shown in Figure~\ref{fig:robotarium}(\subref{fig:robotarium_in}).
-The target formation is a 120-degree angle V-formation, where the robots are positioned at distances of 0.2, 0.6, and 1.0 meters from the vertex of the formation, as illustrated in Figure~\ref{fig:sim1_fin}.
+The target formation is a 120-degree angle V-formation, where the robots are positioned at distances of 0.2, 0.6, and 1.0 meters from the vertex of the formation, as illustrated in Figure~\ref{fig:robotarium}(\subref{fig:robotarium_fin}).

+Note that Robotarium robots operate under nonholonomic constraints and are modeled using the unicycle dynamics.
+To convert desired single-integrator commands to unicycle-compatible control inputs, we employ the near-identity diffeomorphism \cite{OlfatiSaber2002} using $\ell = 0.05$ meters recommended by the Robotarium instructions manual \cite{Wilson2020_robotarium}.

 Finally, we extend the study to three-dimensional simulations in $\Re^3$ with a significantly larger team of robots ($N = 200$).
 In this case, the robots are initially distributed over a Fibonacci sphere of radius 10, with neighbors defined by a 5-meter communication radius.
 The objective here is not to achieve a specific formation but to ensure that if an agent has neighbors located on the opposite hemisphere, both agents move 20 meters apart.
 All other agents maintain their relative distances to preserve connectivity.